iratao/kuber/incubator/gogs/README.md

 | `postgresql.postgresDatabase`    | PostgreSQL Database to create                                | `gogs`                                                     |
 | `postgresql.persistence.enabled` | Enable PostgreSQL persistence using Persistent Volume Claims | `true`                                                     |

-See [values.yaml](values.yaml) for a more complete list, and links to the Gogs documentation.
+See [values.yaml](values.yaml) for a complete list, and links to the Gogs documentation.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.